JOOSUNG KIM

 Contribution

-As a product design lead, I successfully led the design of a B2B-focused fintech/health app into a user-friendly platform by:
+As the product design lead, I drove the transformation of a B2B fintech/health platform by:

 1. Desk Research